dmlc/xgboost/doc/gpu/index.rst

 ``gpu_id`` parameter, which defaults to 0 (the first device reported by CUDA runtime).

-The GPU algorithms currently work with CLI, Python and R packages.
-See :doc:`/build` for details.
+The GPU algorithms currently work with CLI, Python, R, and JVM packages.
+See :doc:`/install` for details.

 .. code-block:: python
   :caption: Python example